 So at this time, I remain cautiously optimistic about the future of this vaccine.
 But we’re a long way from declaring it an effective treatment for type 1 diabetes

 - Type 2 diabetes is a substantially different disease from type 1.
-Mostly, type 2 diabetics produce insulin, just an insufficient amount or their cells have become resistant to insulin because of lifestyle issues.
-There is mostly no relationship between the diseases, they share the same symptoms of high blood sugar.
+Mostly, type 2 diabetics produce insulin, just an insufficient amount to regulate glucose levels, or their cells have become resistant to insulin because of lifestyle issues.
+There is almost no relationship between type 1 and type 2 diabetes, except they share the same symptoms of high blood sugar.

 - There are memes and articles all over the internet that make the bogus claim that ripe bananas contain TNF, so eating them will prevent cancer.
 First, bananas do not contain TNF.
 Second, TNF induces an inflammatory response, it doesn’t kill tumor cells.

 - Faustman DL.
 TNF, TNF Inducers and TNFR2 Agonists: A New Path to Type 1 Diabetes Treatment.
 Diabetes Metab Res Rev. 2017 Aug 26. doi: 10.1002/dmrr.2941.
 [Epub ahead of print] Review.
 PubMed PMID: 28843039.

 - Petzold A, Solimena M, Knoch KP.
 Mechanisms of Beta Cell Dysfunction Associated With Viral Infection.
 Curr Diab Rep. 2015 Oct;15(10):73. doi: 10.1007/s11892-015-0654-x.
 Review.
 PubMed PMID: 26280364; PubMed Central PMCID: PMC4539350.

 Editor’s note – this article was originally published in August 2017.
 It’s been updated with some new information and corrections to an unclear statement.